A small selection of people who help keep Eynsham ticking over. We also have a gallery of former residents.

 My specialism is in teaching and learning, pedagogy and school culture and I also have a passion for life-long learning.

 The local community plays a huge role in supporting us as a School and we very much value this and seek to find opportunities to further nurture this relationship.
 It has always been important to me that we offer a well-rounded education in a school where students feel happy, safe and challenged to fulfil their potential and it is my privilege to help prepare students for a bright, exciting and happy future.

 ‘I’ve been in Eynsham since 1970 and have been one of the Carnival Public Address announcers since about 1980.
 You may also know me as a former presenter and producer on BBC Radio Oxford where I did many things including the travel news and events guides.

-‘I joined the editorial team at Eynsham News in 2021 and want to help village clubs, groups, businesses and other organisations to thrive by publicising and reporting on their events and letting you hear about activities you could become part of.’
+‘I joined the editorial team at Eynsham News in 2021 to help village clubs, groups, businesses and other organisations to thrive by publicising and reporting on their events and letting you hear about activities you could become part of.’